Transpoze/F1tenth/obstacle_avoidance/README.md

 * A intuitive concern is that outliers scattering around the real obstacle like noise will make the detection over estimate the size of the obstacle.
 We apply KMeans clustering on the pre-processed point cloud xyz coordinates with `K=2` and check if the number of points in one cluster is larger than 10 times the other cluster.
 The smaller cluster will be considered as outlier and thus neglected.
 However, we tested with single obstacle ahead, usually a box or a human, for ten times, it never detected outliers.
 The point cloud quality is good and stable, also, the sub-sampling step helps to get rid of the noise.

 After the detection and avoidance step, the node will publish the flag, indicating if there is an obstacle or not, and the *θ_P*, indicating the location where the vehicle should go, to the ROS topic `/detect_result` as a customized ROS message.
 The message type is `Cmd` and `queue_size=1`.
+The controller subscribes to this topic.
+If ```Cmd.flag``` is ```string True```, then it temporally jumps out from the previous pure pursuit logic (it chases for the look ahead point) and instructs the car to go towards the new way point *P* in the direction of ```Cmd.turning_angle``` also using pure pursuit motion planning.
+There is a tolerance value in the controller to judge if the vehicle has reached the new waypoint.
+Empirically, we set the distance to the new way point from the vehicle as 1 meter and the tolerance as 0.9 meters.
+If the distance between vehicle and the new waypoint is less than the tolerance value, then the point is reached and the controller will switch back to the normal pure pursuit mode and bring the car back to the original path.
+The controller will continue to process ```/detect_result``` message only after the new waypoint is reached.

 To sum up, parameters you need to care about in the *obstacle_detection* package are:
 ```python